Every morning, I start off the day with a bowl of Greek yoghurt, berries and nuts sprinkled with coconut flakes.

 Ok, I’m not using the real thing.
-Aveeno has jumped on the healthy trend and put yoghurt powder in a new range of body washes and moisturizers.
-But, was it a good idea?
+Aveeno has jumped on this healthy trend and put yoghurt powder in a new range of body moisturizers.
+Was it a good idea?

 When yoghurt is added to cosmetics, it’s usually in powder form.
 This powder is a source of lactic acid, an exfoliating acid that doubles up as a humectant.

 In lay terms, lactic acid dissolves the glue that holds skin cells together, so they can slough off and reveal the brighter and smoother skin that was hiding underneath.